Why Pet Vaccinations are a Staple in Veterinary Medicine

 How Your Pet Stays Protected with Vaccines

 A vaccine is not a medication or a cure for illness.
 Instead, it works to prevent infection in your pet altogether by releasing disease-mimicking “antigens” that stimulate an immune system response.
 The immune system responds by producing antibodies that target and destroy the antigens.
 Therefore, if your pet encounters the actual virus later on, their immune system should be able to recognize and resist the intruder.
+Most vaccines will provide your pet with the necessary immunity to deter viruses for about 12 months, while others can offer immunity for up to three years.

 What Vaccines Do We Offer for Cats and Dogs?